 Hotel Bellwether

-Situated on Bellingham Bay only steps from the Squalicum Harbor Hotel Bellwether is an upscale option for those looking to unwind in a quiet setting.
+Situated on Bellingham Bay, this upscale option is perfect for those looking to unwind in a quiet setting.
 The hotel offers a full-service restaurant and on-site moorage for those who want the option to get out on the water.

 Fairhaven Village Inn

 This boutique hotel in the heart of Fairhaven provides convenient access to shops, restaurants, and waterfront trails.
-The adjacent Galloways Cocktail Bar is a great place to grab a drink before heading to your room.
+The adjacent Galloways Cocktail Bar is a great place to grab a drink and light bites.

 The Chrysalis Inn and Spa

-Located within walking distance of Fairhaven, this upscale property boasts sweeping views of the bay and easy access to the boardwalk that leads to Boulevard Park.
+Located within walking distance of Fairhaven, this upscale property boasts views of the bay and easy access to the boardwalk to Boulevard Park.
 Relax with a treatment at the on-site spa or enjoy sunset views and fine dining at the hotel restaurant.

 Hotel Leo

-The only hotel located in the heart of downtown Bellingham, this restored historic building features a combination of hotel lodging and apartment residences.
-Originally built in 1883 as the Leopold Hotel, the space now boasts inviting shared spaces and the Amendment 21 Bar + Fare, a prohibition-era bar with an emphasis on gin cocktails.
+This is the only hotel located in the heart of downtown Bellingham.
+The restored historic building features a combination of hotel lodging and residences.
+Originally built in 1883 as the Leopold Hotel, the space now boasts inviting shared spaces and the Amendment 21, a prohibition-era bar with an emphasis on gin cocktails.

 Heliotrope Hotel